 If I make a gift to a national organization, does HSU receive a portion of my donation?

-The Humane Society of Utah is a 501(c)(3) private nonprofit organization.
-We receive NO on-going support from national organizations for our programs.
-HSU is funded by the voluntary contributions of individuals, businesses and foundations.
+The Humane Society of Utah is a 501(c)(3) private nonprofit organization that does not receive any tax dollars or government funding and is not a branch of any national organization.
+We are solely funded by the voluntary contributions of individuals, businesses and foundations.

 How can I help?